 What is RFID?

 RFID Stands for Radio Frequency-Identification.
 This technology works on a tag basis, on an item a tag is attached, and radio waves track the tag.
-RFID can be divided into 3 parts Reader, Antenna & Transponder.
+RFID technology can be divided into 3 parts Reader, Antenna & Transponder.

 The antenna conveys a radio-frequency signal furnishing a way for communication with the RFID tag.
 When the RFID tag goes through the frequency field of the scanning antenna; it identifies the activation signal and can store the data to be picked up by the antenna.